MicrosoftDocs/azure-stack-docs/azure-stack/mdc/mdc-overview.md

 MDC supports a consistent environment with Azure in disadvantaged communications environments:
  - Static, modular, rapidly deployable data centers with Azure cloud services to power large analytics apps in Modular Operations Centers (TOC).
- - Azure's modular edge offerings maintain consistency between the cloud and the edge, through A singular approach for supporting IaaS primitives such as virtual machines, storage, and virtual networking
+ - Azure's modular edge offerings maintain consistency between the cloud and the edge, through a singular approach for supporting IaaS primitives such as virtual machines, storage, and virtual networking
  - Azure Active Directory and role-based access control support
  - Common administrative interfaces
  - API symmetry and support for Microsoft, third party and open-source DevOps tools